 - Sweet almond oil, safflower oil

-- Aloe vera – as an anti-inflammatory, to heal dry skin and wounds, and to reduce pain and swelling
+- Aloe vera – helps heal dry skin and wounds, helps promote a normal inflammatory response

 - Benzoin – for ulcers or cracked skin